-For the following reason(s) I am not prevented from making an impartial decision on the matter: The Recreation budget being presented which includes ice pads, as i sit on multiple minor hockey boards
+For the following reason(s) I am not prevented from making an impartial decision on the matter: as they were volunteers with him.

-I, member Brad Clark declare a potential disqualifying pecuniary interest with respect to:
+I, member Brad Clark declare a disqualifying pecuniary interest with respect to:

 The principle planner of Urban Solution has a retail business interest with my son

 My wife is Chair of the Hamilton-Wentworth District School Board.

 as my husband is the President and CEO of the Hamilton Community Foundation

 A pecuniary interest can be direct, indirect, or deemed.

 A “pecuniary interest” is not defined in the Municipal Conflict of Interest Act but is generally considered a personal financial/monetary interest (whether positive or negative) in a matter that is subject of consideration at a meeting.